-In 2022, operations and maintenance continued on FWP WMAs in the UCFRB.
-Per the Restoration Plans, NRDP and FWP have an MOU which allocates \$2 million for habitat protection and enhancement for existing FWP WMAs acquired with NRD funds.
-These areas include the Spotted Dog, Garrity, Blueeyed Nellie, Stucky Ridge, Warm Springs, Mount Haggin, and Lost Creek WMAs.
+In 2023, operations and maintenance continued on FWP WMAs in the UCFRB.
+Per the Restoration for existing FWP WMAs acquired with NRD funds.
+These areas include the Spotted Dog, Garrity, Blue-eyed Nellie, Stucky Ridge, Warm Springs, Mount Haggin, and Lost Creek WMAs.
 Proposed actions for these WMAs are those beyond the routine operation and maintenance activities for which FWP is normally funded.
 These activities include riparian fencing, riparian restoration, acquisition of key private in holdings, biological and other weed control, road removal, wetland restoration, and enhancement.
-Activities by FWP began in 2019 and will continue in 2023.
-In 2022, FWP activities in UCFRB WMAs were focused on fencing and weed control to enhance and prevent degradation of riparian, grassland, and shrub grassland habitat.
+Activities by FWP began in 2019 and continued in 2023.
+In 2023, FWP completed a boundary survey of the Garrity Mountain-Stumptown addition, conifer thinning from aspen stands on the Mount Haggin WMA and forest inventory on the Mount Haggin WMA.
+FWP completed the fencing of the Spotted Dog WMA and monitoring shows reduction in trespass cattle impacting the WMA.
+Activities on UCFRB WMAs in 2023 were focused on fencing and weed control to enhance and prevent degradation of riparian, grassland, and shrub grassland habitat.